Donyale Luna: Exposure in Europe and International success

-However, in 1966, American Vogue named her the Model of the Year.
-Living in London, she was described in Jet magazine as "the most photographed girl of 1966 ... challenging Jean Shrimpton for position (and bankroll) as the model most in demand in Europe's haute couture houses."
+In 1966, Time magazine described Luna as "the hottest model in Europe," while American Vogue named her its "Model of the Year."
+Jet magazine editor Charles L. Sanders observed that, "American fashion fotogs missed the boat (and we all know why) when they ignored the talents of Detroit's Donyale Luna.
+Maybe it was best that they did, since Donyale's now living in London and is probably the most photographed girl of 1966.
+She's even challenging Britain's Jean Shrimpton for position (and bankroll) as the model most in demand in Europe's haute couture houses."